JasonBonvie/FPDS_AWS_Deployment/README.md

 # FPDS Data Processing System

-This system retrieves and processes data from the Federal Procurement Data System (FPDS) ATOM feed.
-It can be deployed as an AWS Lambda function with API Gateway integration to provide a RESTful API for accessing FPDS data.
+This system retrieves and processes data from the Federal Procurement Data System (FPDS) ATOM feed and stores it in Amazon DynamoDB.
+It is deployed as an AWS Lambda function with API Gateway integration to provide a RESTful API for accessing FPDS data.

 ## Features

 - Fetches data from the FPDS ATOM feed with pagination support
 - Processes and validates field values
+- Stores contract data in Amazon DynamoDB for persistence
 - Provides both Lambda function and API Gateway integration
 - Includes comprehensive test scripts
 - Supports deployment to AWS Lambda
+- Extracts and stores contract IDs for easy reference
+- Handles various contract types (BPA Calls, Delivery Orders, Purchase Orders, etc.)

 ## Project Structure